Monitor Subscription Activity with the Azure Activity Log

 - Monitor appears by default in the left-hand navigation pane.
 The Activity Log is one section of Azure Monitor.

-- Any resource's resource, for example, the configuration blade for a Virtual Machine.
-The Activity Log is be one of the sections on most of these resource blades, and clicking on it automatically filters the events to those related to that specific resource.
+- Most resources, for example, the configuration blade for a Virtual Machine.
+The Activity Log is a section on most resource blades, and clicking on it automatically filters the events to those related to that specific resource.

 In the Azure portal, you can filter your Activity Log by these fields: